zijianhuang/apptranslation/README.md

 ## Build and Deployment

 This repository does not release binary builds.
-You may check-out the source codes of master or a latest tag like v1_stable, and then use respective PS1 scripts to build each CLI apps for Windows, MacOS or Linux.
+You may check-out the source codes of master or a latest tag like v1_stable, and then use respective PS1 scripts to build each CLI app for Windows, MacOS or Linux.